Master's Degree in Forensic DNA & Serology

 Recommended Course OrderThe following is a recommended course order for students pursuing a master’s degree in DNA & serology:

-- Biological Evidence & Serology and Blood Spatter and Distribution should be taken early and prior to the final semester.
+- Biological Evidence and Serology and Blood Distribution and Spatter should be taken early and prior to the final semester.

-- Forensic Genetics and Forensic Immunology should be taken before Structure and Function of Nucleotides, Metabolic Biochemistry and Forensic Analysis of DNA, and prior to the final semester.
+- Forensic Genetics and Forensic Immunology should be taken before Principles of Nucleotide Activity, Metabolic Biochemistry and Forensic Analysis of DNA, and prior to the final semester.

 - Mammalian Molecular Biology should be taken after all of the above listed courses and prior to the final semester.